-If you have ever spoken to me, or ask what I do, chances are I said I freelance.
+If you have ever spoken to me, or ask what I do, chances are I said I work online as a freelancer.
 Most people give me this confused look and often have no idea what I am talking about.
-The freelancing world is an awesome way to make that side cash needed to save up for a new trip, a new dress, or whatever else you might need, and it’s blowing up.
+The freelancing world is an awesome way to make that side cash needed to save up for a new trip or whatever else you might need, and it’s blowing up.
 If you have any skills that are able to translate to a position that you can complete with a computer, then you can probably find some freelancing work.
 I might be confusing you now, so let’s discuss this freelancing business further…

 Let me warn you, this is a long post, but if you want to see if there are opportunities for you to work online… read on!